 Australian and New Zealand Society of the History of Medicine

-Ben Haneman Memorial Student Prize
+Ben Haneman Memorial Student Prize (Former Prize)

 Until 2018, the ANZSHM awarded a prize in honour of its late President, Dr Ben Haneman.
 The Prize was for students, as Ben Haneman passionately wished to encourage the next generation of researchers in the history of medicine.
 It was awarded for the best paper submitted by a postgraduate student at an ANZSHM conference.
 The prize consisted of a book voucher or cheque for $200 plus a year's ANZSHM membership.
 The following students received the award: